MeltwaterArchive/datasift-connector/README.md

 - Ensure [Vagrant](#vagrant) and relevant plug-ins are installed.
 - Ensure a stable version of [VirtualBox](https://www.virtualbox.org) is installed.
 - `vagrant up`
+- If prompted, choose to bridge to a network adapter with internet access.

+Once the provisioning process has completed chef should report success, printing a log message similar to:

+`INFO: Chef Run complete in 100.00 seconds`

 After launching an instance, you'll next need to configure it: